minibolt-guide/minibolt/guide/bitcoin/electrum-server.md

 ### Download and set up Fulcrum

-We have our Bitcoin Core configuration file set up and now we can move to next part - installation of Fulcrum
+We have our Bitcoin Core configuration file set up and can now move on to the next part of the Fulcrum installation.

 * Download the application, checksums and signature